37 Best Things to Do in Langkawi [2023 Updated]

 12. Explore the thickest of Mangrove Forest

 With close proximity to the white beaches and blue lagoons, the place even has a floating restaurant to settle down in the evening.
 Watching the sunset in Kilim is one of the best things to do in Langkawi with your family.
-If you love hugging nature up close then Kilim Nature Park is as close as you can get.
+If you love hugging nature up close then going on a mangrove tour around Kilim Nature Park is as close as you can get.

 The mangrove forest will bring most close to nature’s wondrous beauties with lots of green plants and trees.
 The space is stretched across 100 square metre with wild habitats among the fauna and floras.
 You can see the brown eagles, lizards and macaques scattered around the forest while you take an eco friendly tour of the mangrove forest.